Chaos as floods submerge Mexico's Acapulco, death toll rises

 The rain has caused more than 5 billion pesos ($387 million) in damage in the state of Guerrero, the local government said.

-(Additional reporting by Simon Gardner, Anahi Rama and Ana Isabel Martinez.; Writing by Dave Graham; editing by Kieran Murray and Christopher Wilson)
+(Additional reporting by Simon Gardner, Anahi Rama and Ana Isabel Martinez; Writing by Dave Graham; Editing by Kieran Murray and Will Dunham)

 LONDON Two British medics who abandoned studies in Sudan to join Islamic State with a group of other students have been killed in fighting in Iraq, the BBC reported on Wednesday.